 - Properties: color, font size

-Element: Search Bar
+Element: Search bar

-- Class for selecting the element: .search-bar-wrapper, #search-job
+- Class for selecting the element: .search-bar-wrapper

 - Property: background-color

-- Sample value for the property: #d5f0f7 – here: light blue
+- Value for the property: #d5f0f7 – here: light blue

-Element: Search Button
+Element: Search button

 - Class for selecting the element: .career-btn-primary